Catch up with Siru Virtanen, our new Project Manager (Reporting)

 This is a difficult one to choose!
 Initially I thought I would say that I would have wanted to be present at the epic setting of the discovery of DNA with its intellectual challenges mixed with human failings and unlikely collaboration.

-However I think, instead I will go with a more immediate patient benefit cantered, close-to-bedside themed scientific discovery.
+However I think, instead I will go with a more immediate patient benefit centered, close-to-bedside themed scientific discovery.
 I would have loved to be present when Sidney Farber, the father of modern chemotherapy, recognised that folic acid stimulated leukemic cell growth and enhanced disease progression.

 Working in his basement laboratory at Boston Children’s Hospital and the clinic during the 1940s.
 His landmark study, in 1948, demonstrated that a number of folic acid antagonists, produced temporary remissions in children with acute undifferentiated leukaemia.